9-Ingredient Vegan Lentil Loaf that even meat-eaters love! (Gluten free + Nut Free!)

 Traditionally, lentil loaves use lentils, along with other vegan ingredients, to mimic the texture of a meatloaf.
 Many lentil loaves contain walnuts and flour, making them not suitable for those with nut allergies and who are gluten free.

-Making a hummus lentil loaf is an incredibly easy vegan Thanksgiving recipe that will be a great option for both meat eaters and non meat eaters, so if you, a friend, or a family member needs vegan or vegetarian accommodations for your Friendsgiving/Thanksgiving , this is the recipe!
+Making a vegan lentil loaf is an incredibly easy vegan Thanksgiving recipe that will be a great option for both meat eaters and non meat eaters, so if you, a friend, or a family member needs vegan or vegetarian accommodations for your Friendsgiving/Thanksgiving , this is the recipe!

 To make this loaf, you’ll need: